Front Mission 2: Plot

 The plot of Front Mission 2 revolves around three individuals from the OCU - Corporal Ash Faruk, Captain Thomas Norland, and intelligence officer Lisa Stanley.
 On June 12, 2102, the Alordeshi Armed Forces overthrows the pro-OCU government and subsequently declares independence from the OCU.
 Through a well-orchestrated plan, Alordeshi troops overwhelm the local OCU garrisons at their military bases in the country.
 In the midst of the chaos, Ash Faruk and members of the Muddy Otters unit attempt to flee the country.
 Along the way, they come across some OCU survivors led by Thomas Norland of the Dull Stags unit.
-Thomas leads the survivors to the estate of Saribash Labra, the CEO of the transport business Burg Transportation.
+Norland leads the survivors to the estate of Saribash Labra, the CEO of the transport business Burg Transportation.
 Saribash offers to help them escape by the seashore, the only part of Alordesh not controlled by the coup d'état forces.
 As the survivors head for the seashore, an OCU regiment lands in the country.
 Tasked with freeing POWs, Stanley leads a small unit to investigate the movements of the coup d'état forces.

 Upon intercepting a transport helicopter, she learns of a detention center where OCU POWs are being held.
-Lisa succeeds in liberating the inmates and begins preparing for an operation to rescue Alordeshi government officials in Dhaka.
+Stanley succeeds in liberating the inmates and begins preparing for an operation to rescue Alordeshi government officials in Dhaka.
 A major battle breaks out in the city.
-The operation succeeds with some help from Thomas and his subordinates, who opted to stay in the country and fight the coup forces.
-Meanwhile, aboard the OCU aircraft carrier Monto, Ash is confronted by an officer from the OCU's Central Intelligence Unit.
+The operation succeeds with some help from Norland and his subordinates, who opted to stay in the country and fight the coup forces.
+Meanwhile, aboard the OCU aircraft carrier Monto, Faruk is confronted by an officer from the OCU's Central Intelligence Unit.
 He reluctantly agrees to return to the country when the officer, Pike Reischauer, reveals that some of his colleagues in the Muddy Otters are still alive.
 Upon returning to Alordesh, they are pursued by coup leader Ven Mackarge.
-A link between Ven's pursuit of them, the OCU's liberation attempts, and Burg Transportation's involvement in the war is eventually formed when it is revealed that the coup forces are receiving support from an unknown third party, and are in possession of a device codenamed "FENRIR".
+A link between Mackarge's pursuit of them, the OCU's liberation attempts, and Burg Transportation's involvement in the war is eventually formed when it is revealed that the coup forces are receiving support from an unknown third party, and are in possession of a device codenamed "FENRIR".